located on Michigan Street

 Here is our story!

 After sitting vacant for a few years, we renovated the former “Lord’s Chapel” building just down the hill from Michigan Street’s Medical Mile corridor into The Friesian Gastro Pub.
 In addition to having a full bar, we serve up comfort food with an eclectic twist.

-The Friesian accommodates seating for over 80 people inside (including our unique centrally-located bar), and when the weather warms up we will open our 20-person back patio and 50-person rooftop deck – a first for Michigan Street!
+The Friesian accommodates seating for over 80 people inside (including our unique centrally-located bar), seating for 20+ people on our covered lower patio (heated and enclosed in the colder months), and when the weather warms up we open up our 50-person rooftop deck – a first for Michigan Street!

 The Friesian is co-owned and operated by local restaurant industry veteran Craig Jones, along with co-owners Zan Lamkin and Phil Rienstra.
 All three owners live in Grand Rapids and are excited to bring a gastro pub with a fun atmosphere and great menu to the Midtown Neighborhood.

 We intend to change the menu regularly with some globally-inspired selections, but not stray too far from what you’d expect in a neighborhood gastro pub.
 So you’ll have to keep coming back to see what’s new.